olivia-johnson/FootprintsofFluctuatingSelection/README.md

 This repository contains the code to replicate the analysis conducted in the aforementioned article.

-The [yaml](sim_env.yml) file can be used to create a conda environment with the python programs required to conduct this analysis.
+The [yaml](sim_env.yml) file can be used to create a conda environment with the programs required to conduct the simulations and analysis performed in this study.

 Once cloning the repository, the environment can be created using the following code